Armenian cochineal: Biology

 Porphyrophora hamelii is a sexually dimorphic species.
 The adult female, from which carmine is extracted, is oval-shaped, soft-bodied, crimson in color, and has large forelegs for digging.
 The females can be quite large for a Porphyrophora species: up to 10–12 mm long and 7 mm wide.
 It has been noted that one troy pound (360 grams) of cochineal insects requires 18,000–23,000 specimens of Porphyrophora hamelii, but 100,000–130,000 specimens of the sister species Porphyrophora polonica (or 20,000–25,000 specimens of Dactylopius coccus).
-The adult male Porphyrophora hamelii is a winged insect.
+The adult male P. hamelii is a winged insect.

 The life cycle of Porphyrophora hamelii is mostly subterranean.
 Newly hatched nymphs emerge from the ground in the springtime and crawl until they find the roots of certain grassy plants that grow in saline soil, such as Aeluropus littoralis (որդանխոտ (genus Aeluropus), literally "worm's grass") and the common reed Phragmites australis.
 The nymphs continue to feed on these roots throughout the spring and summer, forming protective pearl-like cysts in the process.
 From mid-September to mid-October adults emerge from the ground between 5 a.m. and 10 a.m. to mate.
 The adult insects, lacking mouthparts, do not feed.
 Adult males live for only a few days, but adult females can live longer, burrowing into the ground to lay their eggs.